lueckenlab/scAtlasTb_Tutorial/README.md

 bash configs/run.sh qc_all -c3
 ```

-Beware of your computational and avoid using all cores available on your machine, especially if you have limited memory.
+Be mindful of your computational resources and avoid using all cores available on your machine, especially if you have limited memory.
 When in doubt, use a single core (`-c1`).

 Once the workflow has finished, you can inspect the output under `data/images/qc/`.
-Refer to the [scAtlas documentation](https://scatlastb.readthedocs.io/en/latest/workflows/qc.html) for more details on the output files.
+Refer to the [scAtlasTb documentation](https://scatlastb.readthedocs.io/en/latest/workflows/qc.html) for more details on the output files.

 ### Integration benchmark workflow

 The integration benchmark workflow is a lot more complex than the QC workflow and may take a long time to run depending on your hardware.
-Look into the config file under `configs/integration_benchmark.yaml` to see which steps are included in the workflow and consider adjusting the workflow in the config e.g. if you have limited resources and want to simplify the workflow.
+Look into the config file under `configs/integration_benchmark.yaml` to see which steps are included in the workflow and consider adjusting the workflow in the config e.g. by removing some integration methods if resources are limited.

 Since the workflow contains many more options that are re-used by different steps, much of the defaults are configured under `configs/defaults.yaml`.
 Read about defaults in the [scAtlasTb documentation](https://scatlastb.readthedocs.io/en/latest/advanced_configuration/advanced.html#set-defaults).